TASC Practice Tests and Free Study Guides

 - Economics – This includes microeconomics, as well as macroeconomics, inflation, and unemployment.
 Test takers should also familiarize themselves with the Federal Reserve System.

-Familiarizing yourself with these high emphasis areas will help you when preparing for the test.
+In order to succeed in your TASC prep, it is important that you familiarize yourself with these high emphasis areas.
 The bulk of the test is dedicated to U.S. History (25%) and Civics and Government (25%).
 Economics comprises 20% of test questions, while World History and Geography each cover 15% of test items.
 Focusing on the larger subject areas will ensure a higher chance of success on test day.

-For a deeper understanding of the various tests on the TASC types and to familiarize yourself with question types, visit our Free TASC Sample Questions page.
+For a deeper understanding of the various tests on the TASC test and to familiarize yourself with more TASC question types, visit our Free TASC Sample Questions page.

 What Scores Do I Need?
 To pass the TASC test and receive a valid HSE certification, you must pass all five subtests and demonstrate a skill set that meets or surpasses approximately 60 percent of graduating high school seniors.
 Thus, if you do pass the TASC test, it means you have demonstrated the same knowledge ability as 40 percent of high school graduates across the United States.
 Each TASC subtest requires a passing grade of 500 or higher.
 The writing prompt in part 2 of the Writing subtest requires a score of 2 out of 8 or higher.